 First Assessment of the Working Climate for UBC Science Faculty: 2007

 In 2005, an advisory committee assessed the working climate for science faculty at UBC, focusing on concerns raised by women faculty.
-It was supported by the Faculty of Science, the Office of the Provost, and the Vice President for Research.
-In 2007, a UBC-wide task force completed their work of developing recommendations based on the study.
+It was supported by UBC Science, the Office of the Provost, and the Vice President for Research.
+In 2007, a UBC-wide task force developed recommendations based on the study.

 - Executive Summary: Working Climate Assessment 2005/2006